blittle/jsset/README.md

 jsset
 =====

-A basic set implemented in raw JavaScript
+A basic set implemented in raw JavaScript.
+Why?
+For fun.

 ```javascript
 // The default comparator handles numbers and strings